-There is a set of metrics and software available for analysing automatic summarization and machine translation software in NLP.
-It basically measures the "recall".
-It is used in machine translation projects to assess the quality of the text that is produced [20].
+ROUGE basically measures the "recall" or overlap, between the generated text and the reference summaries, providing a quantitative measure of the content overlap and effectiveness of the generated output.
+It is used in machine translation projects to assess the quality of the text that is produced [21].